srinjoychakravarty/authentikos/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

 Authentikos is a python-based, tool-suite, that uses the power of Siacoin's SkyNet for distributed file storage and Byzantine Fault Tolerant BigChainDB as its distributed database.
-All Authentikos code is ledgered on Ethereum by the power of Solidity smart contracts.
+All Authentikos code is ledgered on Ethereum with the power of Solidity smart contracts.

 ### New Features